RAILROAD SIGNALS of the U.S.

 The other one is still affixed (welded) to a short section of pole.

-The cap on the right would typically go on top of a pole where wires had to come
+The cap at the bottom would typically go on top of a pole where wires had to come out....

 http://www.hudsontelcom.com/uploads/ShopElex.pdf